hpcleuven/VscDocumentation/source/data/tier1data/clients/mango_portal.rst

 - Attribute name: mgs.<schema_id>.<field_id>
 - Attribute value: <value>

-For example, if you want to search based on the field 'instrument' from the schema 'chemistry', you will need to search for attribute name 'mgs.chemistry.experiment'.
+For example, if you want to search based on the field 'instrument' from the schema 'chemistry', you will need to search for attribute name 'mgs.chemistry.instrument'.

 .. figure:: ../images/mango_portal/mango_portal_search_advanced.png
   :alt: Searching via the search tab